Wasp and Bee Nest Treatment and Removal Prices

 £35.00 --- Wasp and Bumble Bee nest removal (where possible) after a successful nest treatment, or sealing up of entrance holes below 3 meters after a successful nest treatment.
 (This is an extra cost in addition to the treatment price and is done at a second visit) Old empty nests from previous years can also be removed, same price.

 Honey Bee Nest Treatments can be very complex, especially if the colony is well established and situated in a wall cavity or chimney.
 Prices for a straight forward Honey Bee nest treatment and sealing of the nest entrance afterwards start at £80.00.
-A chimney treatment and sealing of the entrance will incur additional costs for access equipment.
-The minimum would be cat ladders for a bungalow and full scaffolding for a two storey property.

 If you want the honey combs to be removed from a cavity or chimney after a successful nest treatment, then many other trades people will be required eg, scaffolders, bricklayers, joiners etc. The total cost can work out expensive.

 Any additional nests found and treated at the same time are charged at £10.00 each.
-I have attended properties with up to 4 active wasp nests and some have had both wasp and bumble bee nests.
+I have attended properties with up to 4 active wasp nests and some properties have had both wasp and bumble bee nests.

 Please ensure that payment can be made at the time of the nest treatment or removal.